Besard Šabović: Under-21

 On 14 March 2019, Šabović was named as part of the North Macedonia U21 squad for 2019 Antalya Cup.
 On 22 March 2019, he made his debut with North Macedonia U21 in a match against Ukraine U21 after coming on as a substitute at 62nd minute in place of Jani Atanasov.

 Personal life

-Šabović was born in Skopje, Macedonia to Montenegrin Albanian father from Plav and Serbian Albanian mother from Medveđa.
+Šabović was born in Stockholm, Sweden as the son of a Montenegrin Albanian father from Plav and a Serbian Albanian mother from Medveđa.
 He is the great-grandson of the member of the Albanian nationalist organization League of Prizren, Jakup Ferri.